The64thGamer/cheeseepedia/content/wiki/Chuck E Cheese's Show 3 2017 Part 2.md

 ## Trivia: ##

-* 'Remember That Time' and 'Together We've Got It' are both from .
+* 'Remember That Time' and 'Together We've Got It' are both from Chuck E. Cheese's Show 1 2017 (Show 1 2017).
-* 'Chuck E.'s Place 2017' is a modern remake of the  version of the song.
+* 'Chuck E.'s Place 2017' is a modern remake of the [January 1991]({{< ref "wiki/CEC Jan '91.md" >}}) version of the song.
 * 'Chuck E.'s Place 2017' was filmed at the Plano, TX Chuck E. Cheese.
-* An updated version of Show 3 2017 was released May 21st 2017 called  which removed the Guiness Book Of World Records Part Blowers Promo replacing it with the 1990s 1 Minute Munch countdown and added 'Helen's Birthday' between 'How Far I'll Go' and 'New Cakes Promo'
+* An updated version of Show 3 2017 was released May 21st 2017 called Chuck E. Cheese's Show 3 2017 Part 2 (Show 3 2017 Part 2) which removed the Guiness Book Of World Records Part Blowers Promo replacing it with the 1990s 1 Minute Munch countdown and added 'Helen's Birthday' between 'How Far I'll Go' and 'New Cakes Promo'